simple-icons/simple-icons/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

+- [ ] I have reviewed the brand's terms of service, and am confident we can add this icon
 - [ ] I updated the JSON data in `_data/simple-icons.json`
 - [ ] I optimized the icon with SVGO or SVGOMG
 - [ ] The SVG `viewbox` is `0 0 24 24`